mlefree/whozwho/README.md

 - Run tests
 - Build the application
-- Push the compiled output to the app branch
+- Push the compiled output to the deployed-in-sandbox branch
-- Create version tags on both app and main branches
+- Create version tags on both deployed-in-sandbox and main branches

 ## 📄 License